Divorce Or Bankruptcy: What To File First

 There are multiple types of bankruptcy to consider, and the consequences of each are vastly different.

 • Chapter 7 is the most common form.
-This is a liquidation bankruptcy, which means assets are converted to cash and used to repay creditors.
+This is a liquidation bankruptcy, which means assets are sold and the proceeds used to repay creditors.

 Most often, people use this to get rid of credit card bills, medical payments, and the like